Community Service, Leadership & Clubs

 For those students who aspire to lead the Lawrence Academy community in one way or another, select opportunities are available as well.

 Dozens of special interest-driven and community service-focused clubs exist on campus, led by students and overseen by faculty advisors.

 At least 20 clubs will operate during the 2020-2021 school year.

 Hitting the Books

 Interested in learning more about Lawrence Academy's many class offerings?
-Visit our Academic pages to discover the options.
+Visit our academic program pages to discover the options.

 "It started out as an actual service project to run a meal packaging event and it morphed into a club [the Rise Against Hunger Club].
 So now we have this set of students who are working every year to raise a certain set of money so that we can run a meal packaging event."Kimberly Poulin, Assistant Dean of Students, Director of Community Engagement

 CS Hour Requirement